AdrianMartinezGit/FiveToSeven/README.md

       - Verb (Ends with 'ed')<br>
       - Noun (Theme/Season)<br>
       - Ending (Up to User's Interpretation)<br>
-    2. <b>OddOrEven:</b> create an endpoint that displays if a number entered is odd or even.<br>
+    2. <b>OddOrEven:</b> Endpoint that displays if a number entered is odd or even.<br>
-    3. <b>ReverseIt (Alphanumeric):</b> endpoint that accepts a sequence of numbers and letters then reverses them.<br>
+    3. <b>ReverseIt (Alphanumeric):</b> Endpoint that accepts a sequence of numbers and letters then reverses them.<br>
-    4. <b>ReverseIt (Numbers Only):</b> endpoint that accepts a sequence of only numbers and reverses them.
+    4. <b>ReverseIt (Numbers Only):</b> Endpoint that accepts a sequence of only numbers and reverses them.
 Be sure to display the original characters before the reversed.<br>
 <br>
 Peer Reviewed by {Name here}<br>
 ({Comments here})